Daniel-KM/Omeka-S-module-Timeline/README.md

 ### Modifying the block template for Timeline

-To modify the block template, copy it in your theme (file `view/common/block-layout/timeline.phtml`).
+Before Omeka S v4.1, copy it in your theme (file `view/common/block-layout/timeline.phtml`).

+Since Omeka S v4.1, copy the file `view/common/block-layout/timeline.phtml` in the theme directory for block templates and rename it as you want, for example `view/common/block-template/timeline-xxx.phtml`, then declare it in the file `config/theme.ini`, for example here `block_templates.timeline.xxx = "Custom xxx", and finally select it in the block layout in the admin site page edition.

 ### Modifying the viewer